-4.3.1 Approach
+4.3.2 Approach

-The cost of making each building form compliant with the NCC2016 and NCC2019 was determined by first considering multiple solutions that address the compliance gaps, then selecting the compliance option with the least-cost.
+The cost of making each building form compliant with the NCC2016 and NCC2019 was determined by first considering multiple solutions that address the compliance gaps, then selecting the compliance option with the lowest construction/financial cost ('least-cost').
 Appendix C and Appendix D provide details of the various options considered to address compliance gaps between the base case constructions and NCC requirements, and the cost elements considered.
 Appendix E details how the least-cost compliant solutions were identified, detailed specifications for NCC compliance and the total costs of compliance per archetype.
 A summary of the changes required to meet Section J requirements for each archetype is also provided in Appendix K.